AreebAhmad-02/nust-seecs-flare/README.md

 This repository provides a baseline implementation for the **FLARE 2025 3D Multimodal Medical Image Challenge**, including training and inference pipelines for both **medical report generation** and **visual question answering (VQA)** tasks.

 ---
-this repo is fir nust seecs flare competition
+this repo is fir nust seecs flare competition test
 ## 📦 Installation

 **Requirements:**